TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

     * Should have fixed Greater Warbanner's cooldown breaking.
     * Potentially fixed X4 buff-related networking issues.
     * Relic of Termination now has a blacklist for enemies that are not fit for being marked (specific bosses, destructible props, etc), and can no longer mark Cognation ghosts.
+    * Relic of Force now properly sets its damage type.
     * Reduced the brightness of Jet Boot's visual effect.
     * Item displays have proper ditheirng.
     * Item icons are properly sized when scrapping.